catherineray/catherineray.github.io/about.md

 permalink: /about/
 ---

-I’m Catherine Ray, a researcher training to be a mathematician.
+My name is Catherine Ray, and I'm a mathematician.
 My current research is namely in understanding the interplay of Galois theory and Galois representations with homotopy theory.
 Before I was in math, I worked mostly in scientific simulation, autonomous robotics, and medical technology.

 ### Research publications: